bsenjean/P-SOET/README.md

 - B. Senjean, N. Nakatani, M. Tsuchiizu, E. Fromager.
 Multiple impurities and combined local density approximations in Site-Occupation Embedding Theory.
 Theor.
 Chem.
 Acc.
 137: 169 (2018)

-And the last one that employs this projected implementation of SOET: